-If you select the option to use an embedded database for Site Recovery Manager, the Site Recovery Manager installer creates a vPostgres database during the installation process.
+When you deploy the Site Recovery Manager appliance, Site Recovery Manager creates a vPostgres database during the installation process.
 You can back up and restore the embedded vPostgres database by using PostgreSQL commands.

-- Log into the system on which you installed Site Recovery Manager Server.
+- Log into the Site Recovery Manager host machine.

 - Navigate to the folder that contains the vPostgres commands.